 The Council then measures and monitors its performance and reports both internally and to its community as required.
 Council receives formal reports on a quarterly basis detailing progress against the Council Plan, the Annual Budget, the Capital Works Program and the Development Services Program.

-The Role of Local Government
+Ordinary Meeting of Council 28 November 2018 Page 191 The Role of Local Government